hungdev/simple-hook-form/README.md

 Don't hesitate to give me a star.

 ## Why don't use react-hook-form
 I had some problems in react-hook-form and I couldn't handle it, and I decided to write my own.
-The library is in basic and simple form and has basic features like hook-form side, you can also fork and edit as you like.
+The library is in its basic form, simple and has the same basic features as the hook-form side.
+I'm just referencing the props name so that I don't have to think about naming and to be able to think of the cases this library needs to handle.
+But I don't use their code.
+You can also fork back and edit as you like.

+Don't hesitate to give me a star.

 ## Usage:
 ```